Fitch Affirms Commerzbank AG's SME Structured Covered Bonds at 'AA'; Outlook Stable

 resulting in nominal

 OC of 91%.
-This OC consists of Fitch's 'AA' breakeven OC of
+This high level of nominal OC consists of Fitch's

 The weighted average life (WAL) of the collateral pool has